circleci/circleci-docs/jekyll/_cci2/insights.md

 This will link the orb with your Sumo Logic dashboard.

-That's all!
 Your Sumo Logic dashboard will now begin to populate with data as each job runs on CircleCI.

 ## See Also
 Refer to the [Orbs Introduction]({{ site.baseurl }}/2.0/orb-intro/) document to learn more about using and authoring orbs.